GDGAlgiers/.github/.github/ISSUE_TEMPLATE/improvement.md

 Describe clearly the solution you'd like to have, and any other possible alternative.

 ## Outcome
-Describe briefly what the end results will be, once this issue is solved.
+Describe briefly what the end result will be, once this issue is solved.

 # Tests Plan
 Explain the tests that should be added/edited to make sure this improvement works, and doesn't affect other parts of the project.